truher/frc-test/cv1/radiometry.md

 as heat.
 Perhaps the gyms with windows also use infrared-blocking film, to reduce the energy used for air conditioning.
 Let's assume that's true.
 See below for mitigations in case we're wrong.

-To maximize contrast, we should choose a source wavelength that matches the minimum of the spectra above.
+To maximize contrast, we should choose a source wavelength that matches the minimum of the spectra above, in particular the white LED spectrum, because it's the most likely.
 The reasonable choices might be:

 * About 500nm, corresponding to the dip between the blue and yellow peaks in the white LED spectrum -- this isn't the best choice, because the dip is still half the yellow intensity, not near zero.